togrupe/dlive-midi-tools/README.md

 5. `Default` Sets the ip back to default: 192.168.1.70.

-6. `Test Connection` Tries to establish an test connection to the console.
+6. `Test Connection` Tries to establish a test connection to the console.
 In both cases (successful/failed) you will be informed by a messagebox.

 7. Select the spreadsheet columns you want to write, and select `Write to Audio Console or Director`.